Hey everyone, how are you all?

 - Multisite Theme Manager & Pretty Plugins: We cover those two with an add-on called Plugin and Theme Manager.

 My bad on the file permission.
 It is now public.
 The document lists the ones are more or less part of WP Ultimo core or add-ons already as well.

 I didn’t see it at first, but Content Monitor would be some very useful code to make sure it integrates well WP-Ultimo.
 This could prevent suspicious, illicit, illegal, and possible SEO damaging sites/blogs from being created on a network, without automatically banning someone.
-Could be helpful if WP-Ultimo is used in a marketplace setup where KYC (Know Your Customer) monitoring comes into play.2 months, 3 weeks ago Arindo DuqueKeymaster
+Could be helpful if WP-Ultimo is used in a marketplace setup where KYC (Know Your Customer) monitoring comes into play.1 year, 12 months ago Arindo DuqueKeymaster

 So, we finally released the Pro Sites migrator.
 It migrates settings, API Keys for PayPal and Stripe, coupons, plans, subscriptions, transactions, blog templates, and domain mappings to WP Ultimo.
 It even deactivates incompatible WPMUDEV plugins for you on the last step.

 We tested this extensively and it performing pretty well.
 Unlike predicted, you can deactivate the migrator after the migration is done.

 Clients do not need to re-add credit cards or re-integrate PayPal, it just continues to work and charge them as expected.

 We wrote a tutorial explaining how to use the migrator, but it is pretty straight forward: http://help.wpultimo.com/coming-from-wpmu-dev-s-prosites/how-to-migrate-your-network-from-pro-sites-to-wp-ultimo

 It is already available on your Network Admin -> WP Ultimo -> Add-ons for install.